runejs/server/README.md

 ## Cache Parsing

-A separate package was created that RuneJS uses to parse the 377 and 435 game caches.
-This package parses item definitions, npc definitions, and landscape object definitions for both 377 and 435 caches.
-It also parses map region tiles and map region landscape objects for revision 377.
+A separate package was created that RuneJS uses to parse the 435 game cache.
+This package decodes item definitions, npc definitions, location object definitions, widgets, sprites, and map data (tiles and location objects) for any implementing app to make use of.

 The RuneJS `cache-parser` package can be found here: